 "I will, seriously."

+He sighed and dropped the tubing.
 "All right.
 Fine.
 We'll go visit your mother.
 Briefly!
 I don't do family stuff."

 Rose smiled at him—rather smugly, he thought, but perhaps he was being biased.
 "Doctor…" she repeated slowly.